 To help you out with your ultimate adventure travel bucket list, here’s a list of must-see places by state.

-The Northern Territory is a well-known haunt beloved among backpackers and other travelers.
+The Northern Territory is a well-known haunt beloved among backpackers and other travellers.
 There’s plenty to see and do here, as there are several tropical national parks, breathtaking waterfalls, and impressive gorges in the Northern Territory.

 Must-visit places here include: